dakshcodez/sudoku_generator/README.md

 ## TODO:
 - [x] create solver function
 - [x] Generate a random full sudoku
-- [ ] Remove numbers to form puzzle
+- [x] Remove numbers to form puzzle
-- [ ] Validate the generated sudoku
+- [ ] Make sure that the generated puzzle has a unique solution